Skip to main content

 ?
 Do you want to init a git repository?
 No

 ?
-App description: Application web base
+App description: Base web application

 ?
 Select the Stack: html-stack